elixirchat/elixirchat-js-sdk/README.md

 __Arguments:__

-- `callback: function` - function that fires every time the chat window is opened or closed
+- `callback: function` - a function that fires every time the chat window is opened or closed

 ```js
 // Example: